Short-Cycling: What It Does to Your Air Conditioner and How To Prevent It

 On a moderately hot day, most air conditioning systems will undergo three cooling cycles per hour, each lasting approximately 10 minutes.
 This means the compressor will run for 10 minutes, stop for 10 minutes, and repeat the cycle two more times during a single hour.

-Lastly, short cycling may be caused by the low-pressure control switch, which turns off the compressor when the amount of refrigerant in the air conditioning system falls below a specific point.
-As with any other component on your air conditioning system, old age can take its toll on this particular switch.
-If and when it fails, it can produce short cycling symptoms that impact the rest of your air conditioning system.
+Lastly, short-cycling may be caused by the low-pressure control switch, which turns off the compressor when the amount of refrigerant in the air conditioning system falls below a specific point.
+As with any other component of your air conditioning system, old age can take its toll on this particular switch.
+If and when it fails, it can produce short-cycling symptoms that affect the rest of your air conditioning system.